Let It Shine (film): Reception

 The premiere of Let It Shine garnered 5.7 million viewers, the high cable rating of the day, and obtained an adult 18–49 rating of 0.9, second only to Family Guy.
 It was the most watched Disney Channel Original Movie to that point of 2012 and was the #1 movie of the year across kids 6–11, tweens and teens.
 The Rap Battle Edition, which aired on June 30, was watched by 4.54 million people.

 Nominations

 Broadcast

 The movie aired worldwide on Disney Channel.
 It premiered on June 15, 2012 in United States and Canada, on July 20, 2012 in the United Kingdom and Ireland, on August 3, 2012 in India, and on September 28, 2012 in Australia and New Zealand.
 In Singapore, Malaysia, and the Philippines it previewed on October 19, 2012 and premiered on November 10, 2012.
-In the United States, the episode aired following a new episode of Good Luck Charlie, and was itself followed by the series premiere of Gravity Falls.
+In the United States, the movie aired following a new episode of Good Luck Charlie, and was itself followed by the series premiere of Gravity Falls.